milyoni/pg-simple/README.md

 pg-simple
 =========

-A simple query api for postgres.
+A simple query api for the node.js pg library.

 # Usage